 About Ed & Prospera

-- Ed Michielsen moved from Alberta to BC 2010.
+- Ed Michielsen moved to B.C. from Alberta in 2010.
 He has 35 years of experience in financial services and 4 years with Prospera Credit Union.

 - Prospera Credit Union has 120,000 members and 70,000 employees.
 Their headquarters is in Surrey, BC and they have 26 locations throughout the Lower Mainland, Fraser Valley and the BC Interior.

 - Their brand stands for local banking means more.
 Their sweet spot – value proposition – is that they are a local relationship manager that meets members in the office down the street and lives in their marketplace.
 All decisions are made locally.
 They are a good fit for someone who wants relationship service advice with competitive pricing and structures, as well as the knowledge to support.

 Why They Chose Surrey City Centre as HQ

 - Their decision was based on supply and demand and being competitive.
 They needed to do the right thing for their members and employees.

 - When they focused on their members and employees, they decided on Surrey because it was the fastest growing city in the Lower Mainland with the most opportunities, as well as the competitive advantages of affordability and strong growth.

 - Additional benefits of Surrey included access to the SkyTrain for employees, its central location, it has enough land to grow, and its talent pool – Surrey has the highest immigration and migration to Canada in the area.

 - With growth seen in Surrey comes people who have new ideas, new capabilities and new capacities.